leth4/leto/README.md

 You can open a preview window for any file; task items in a preview window are clickable.
 Note that in leto tasks start with `[ ]`, not `- [ ]`.
 Press `Ctrl + O` to open a file corresponding to the selected preview.
 Press `Ctrl + P` or right-click the title bar of the preview window to make it always stay on top.
 Click on a `# header` to fold the corresponding text.
 Right-click on any link to open a preview window for it.

-You can open `.png` and `.jpg` images and `[[link]]` them just like regular files.
+You can open `.png`, `.jpg` and `.gif` images and `[[link]]` them just like regular files.
 Hover on a link while holding `Ctrl` to preview the image; you can also open a separate preview window for it, where you can zoom and move it.
 Paste an image directly into the text, and leto will make a file for it and link it automatically.

 The default font is [Inter](https://github.com/rsms/inter), but you can input any font via the Preferences menu (opened with `Ctrl+P`).
 Note that you need the font installed locally.
 Real italics and bold are only displayed for monospace fonts; otherwise those are just colored.